Minerals and the economy

 Text version

-The countries on this map of the world are colour-coded to indicate a range of values for Canadian mining assets.
-For example, countries in light green have Canadian mining assets in the range of $100 million to $1 billion.
-The asset values are listed for each continent and individually for Canada, the United States and Mexico.
-See the table Canadian mining assets, by global region, 2020–2021 (p) for the specific values for each region.
+The countries on this world map are colour-coded to represent a range of values for Canadian mining assets.
+For example, countries in light blue have Canadian mining assets in the range of $100 million to $1 billion.
+The asset values are listed for each continent and individually for Canada, the United States, and Mexico.
+Review the table, Canadian mining assets by global region, 2023–2024 (p) for specific values by region.

 Learn more about the global presence of Canadian mining companies.